SouthEndMusic/SplineGrids.jl/README.md

 SplineGrids.jl is designed to efficiently evaluate a broad class of spline objects on a grid in the spline's domain.
 The package supports:
 - Any number of input and output dimensions (see the examples [here](https://southendmusic.github.io/SplineGrids.jl/dev/examples_dimensions/))
 - Any degree of basis functions and type of knot vector
-- Any combination of partial derivatives
+- Using weights to define NURBS
-- Using weights to define NURBS (coming up)
+- Any combination of partial derivatives (not for NURBS)
 - Local refinement (coming up)
 - CPU and GPU backends via [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl)